sd4483/Obsidian/Software Testing/Labs/Lab 01.md

 The pre-conditions given for the program are **base x is an integer, the exponent n is a non-negative integer, and the modulus m is an integer > 1**

-For those conditions, yes it does produce the right out
+For those conditions, yes it does produce the right output.